iqlabs/raindar/README.md

 With version 2 of the Raindar, we strove to keep its simpilicity whilst enhancing its functionality, to allow zooming and panning of the map.
 We've also widened the rain radar feeds to cover Britain.

-Ciarán (UX), Mario & Nick (Dev), & Amanda (Graphic design) at iQ Content did this exploration as part of iQ Labs.
+Raindar was a little experiment by Ciarán Harris, Mario Ferraro, Nick Rogers & Amanda Andreza Coelho.

 ## Installation
 Clone from Github

-`clone git@github.com:iqlabs/raindar.git`
+`clone git@github.com:EachAndOther-Labs/raindar.git`

 Install node modules in root directory